-- He is mostly interested in the following research areas: attack attribution, underground economy, trustworthy infrastructure, cloud computing, privacy, intrusion detection, core internet security.
+He is mostly interested in the following research areas: attack attribution, underground economy, trustworthy infrastructure, intrusion detection, core internet security, systems and network security

-- He has cofounded in 1998, with Kathleen Jackson from the Los Alamos National Lab, the symposium on «Recent Advances on Intrusion Detection» (RAID), now considered as the main conference in this area.
-He is still chairing its steering committee.
+He has cofounded in 1998, with Kathleen Jackson from the Los Alamos National Lab, the Symposium on "Research in Attacks, Intrusions and Defenses" (previously named "Recente Advances on Intrusion Detection") (RAID), now considered as one of the main conferences in the area.

-- He has served in more than 60 program committees of major security and dependability conferences and is a member of the steering committee of the «European Symposium on Research for Computer Security» (ESORICS).
+He has served in more than 100 program committees of major security and dependability conferences

 He is frequently invited as a keynote speaker in major events.

 He has served on the editorial board of the following journals: IEEE, TDSC, ACM TISSEC and JIAS.

 He has been actively involved in a number of European projects over the last two decades.